imagekitio/docs-keep-a-changelog/api-reference/media-api/delete-folder.md

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/folder/" method="delete" summary="Delete folder API" %}
 {% swagger-description %}
-This will delete the specified folder and all nested files & folders.
+This will delete the specified folder and all nested files, their versions & folders.
 This action is cannot be undone.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}